supserrr/supserrr/README.md

 - 👀 I’m interested in many thingsss 😂
 - 🌱 I’m currently learning Svelte
 - 📫 Contact me at sereinkincaid@gmail.com
-- 💻 Coding ninja by day, graphic design wizard by night.
-- 🎬 Cinematic dreamer, capturing life one frame at a time.